Adventure » A Tour Of Petra, Jordan

 Jerash, Jordan

-The two-day Petra tour had a varied itinerary, offering a tour of the majestic ancient ruins of Jerash, before heading around Amman by coach to take in the hustle and bustle of Jordan’s capital.
-Then it was a big drive out to the desert for an overnight stay in a Bedouin camp – glamping under the stars!
-Waking up in such a spectacular setting, it was hard to believe this was the day we’d head to Petra – one of the seven new wonders of the world.
+Then, it was time for a big drive out to the desert for an overnight stay in a Bedouin camp – glamping under the stars!
+Waking up in such a spectacular setting, is something I’ll never forget.
+It was hard to believe this was also the day we’d finally visit Petra – one of the seven new wonders of the world.
 I couldn’t wait!

 The Bedouin Camp Experience On Our Petra Tour

-The Bedouin camp experience is a great addition to any Jordan itinerary.
-The tents had proper beds, basic electricity and extra thick blankets – vital as the temperature drops substantially once the sun goes down.
-The imposing rock formations next to the camp were covered in strings of twinkly lights – all in all, a magical view.
+The imposing rock formations that lie next to the camp were covered in strings of twinkly lights.
+All in all, it was a magical view.
 We enjoyed a buffet dinner, then snuggled up around the campfire in another tent, drinking endless cups of sweet sage and mint tea.
 The camp had working toilets and showers (unlike my Sahara Desert glamping experience!) and I managed to get a good night’s sleep.

 Bedouin camp, Jordan